Christian N'Guessan: Club career

 N'Guessan began his career with Blackpool where he went on to win the North-West Youth Alliance title and Lancashire FA Youth Cup in the 2016–17 season.
 On 6 December 2016, he made the bench for the first team for an EFL Trophy defeat to Doncaster Rovers on penalties.
 On 9 December 2016, he signed for Northern Premier League Division One North side Bamber Bridge on a work experience loan.

 In July 2017, he signed for Burnley on a two-year deal with the option of a further year, and was placed into the Development Squad.
 On 2 January 2020, he signed for EFL League Two side Oldham Athletic on loan for the remainder of the season.

 In May 2021, N'Guessan joined National League South side Ebbsfleet United after impressing on trial.
+The 2022–23 season saw Ebbsfleet lift the National League South title, N'Guessan being named in the Team of the Season.
+On 16 June 2023, it was confirmed that he would be leaving Ebbsfleet to join a Football League club.

+On 16 June 2023, N'Guessan signed for League Two club Sutton United.
+He departed the club following relegation at the end of the 2023–24 season.

+On 2 July 2024, N'Guessan joined National League side Dagenham & Redbridge on a two-year deal.